-As an action, you create an illusory copy of yourself that lasts for the duration.
-The copy can appear at any location within 805 kilometers that you have seen before, regardless of intervening obstacles.
+As two actions, you create an illusory copy of yourself that lasts for the duration.
+The copy can appear at any location within 800 kilometers that you have seen before, regardless of intervening obstacles.
 The illusion looks and sounds like you but is intangible.
 If the illusion takes any damage, it disappears, and the spell ends.

-You can use your action to move this illusion up to twice your speed, and make it gesture, speak, and behave in whatever way you choose.
+You can use an action to move this illusion up to twice your speed, and make it gesture, speak, and behave in whatever way you choose.
 It mimics your mannerisms perfectly.

 Physical interaction with the image reveals it to be an illusion, because things can pass through it.
-A creature can use its action to examine the image, making an ability check using Perception (Intelligence) against your spell save DC.
+A creature can use an action to examine the image, making an ability check using Insight (Intelligence) against your spell save Difficulty.
 If it succeeds, it becomes aware that it is an illusion.
 If a creature discerns the illusion for what it is, the creature can see through the image, and any noise it makes sounds hollow to the creature.